Introduction

 Step 3: Search for Form Field Signatures

-method with the appropriate signature type to find form fields in the document:
+This is where the magic happens.
+Use the Search method with the FormFieldSignature type to find all form fields in the document:

 // Search for form field signatures within the document